Weli-Ahmed Hakim: Biography

 Hakim operated as the imam of the congregation until 1962.
 His successor was Ahmet Naim Atasever.
 He was also the imam for the Tatars of Tampere, until Habiburrahman Shakir started in 1947.
-For a while, Hakim also performed his services in Estonia.
 Hakim designed the Arabic texts for the Finnish Tatar tombstones.
+Hakim also performed his services as Imam in Estonia.
+He played an important role in the creation of the Tatar community in Narva.